beotavalo/mlops_tools/README.md

-# ML-Applications
+# ML & DL-Applications
-ML Applications using Tensorflow or PyTorch
+ML and DL Applications using scikit-learn, Tensorflow, or PyTorch